 Prof. Nicholas Birns, American Assoc. of Australian Lit.
 Studies, in Review of Contemporary Fiction, Vol. XXVII|Fall 2007,

-As an award-winning author, a literary judge, a teacher, editor and assessor, Tom has a knowledge and love of the craft of writing and brings exacting standards and, through his family, a lifetime of experience to the work before him, matching helpful criticism with empathy and respect for the work and its author.
+As an award-winning author, a literary judge, a teacher, editor, assessor and evaluator, Tom has a knowledge and love of the craft of writing and brings exacting standards and, through his literary family, a lifetime of experience to the work before him, matching helpful criticism with empathy and respect for the work and its author.

 Copyright and intellectual property is asserted on all materials on this site.

 Made in Australia.
 Copyright © 2006-now

 Tom Flood ABN 15 324 059 260